microsoft/pxt-adafruit/docs/tutorials/getting-started.md

 ### Step 2

-Use the color palette to select a color and change the color of each pixel.
-To do this, first pick a color you want from the palette (we'll choose `blue` here).
+Use the color palette to select a color.
+Go around the ring and change each pixel to this color.
+To do this, pick a color you want from the palette (we'll choose `blue` here).
-Then, then select a pixel in the ring and it will change to this color.
+Then, select a pixel in the ring and it will change to this color.

 Change half of the pixels to `blue`.